 Targeted parents who are harshly cut out of their children’s lives are experiencing a painful unresolved loss.
-This type of loss is often described as an “ambiguous loss,” which is used to describe the nature of trauma, grief or morning people endure when they have experienced a loss that is open-ended (Boss, 1990).
+This type of loss is often described as an “ambiguous loss,” which is used to describe the nature of trauma, grief or mourning people endure when they have experienced a loss that is open-ended (Boss, 1990).

 Parents encountering alienation from their children are experiencing an open-ended loss.
 This type of loss is more difficult than morning a death.
 When someone we love passes, the absence of the person is final and the mourner recognizes this finality.